lcastrose/GAMEDAY-Challenge/README.md

 Minimal Requirements:
 1. Expose the service publically
+2. Have at least two layers: FrontEnd & Middleware or DB (No need to make DB fully operational)
 2. Consider Security, SG, IAM,
 3. Consider Resiliency - AZ's, High Availability
 4. Use DNS Service or Route53